-Now I’ve made some meatballs way, way, way back before this blog was well known.
-I called them Parmesan meatballs.
+This recipe takes cues from some meatballs I used to make in HUGE batches which I called Parmesan meatballs.
 The problem was, whenever I made them, I always made an army of meatballs to justify the whole process.
-I mass produced meatballs.
-Oh say, about 55 or so every time I made a batch?
+In other words, I mass-produced meatballs.
+Oh, say about 55 or so every time I made a batch?

-And while an army of meatballs sounds like days of delicious meals, not everyone wants so stand by the kitchen counter rolling 55 meatballs in their hands.
-So today I’m gonna break down the batch a little and make it more single family sized, or couple sized.
+And while an army of meatballs sounds like days of delicious meals, not everyone wants to stand by the kitchen counter rolling 55 meatballs in their hands.
+So today I’m gonna break down the batch a little and make it more single family-sized, or couple sized.
 And instead of giving you plain meatballs that really don’t look great all naked and stuff, I’m dressing these up with marinara sauce and cheese.

-If you don’t feel like making meatballs from scratch, you can shortcut your way to this dish with some frozen Italian meatballs.
-But for those that wanna make it from scratch, you can make them the size I suggested or go bigger, but you will have less meatballs to go around.
-I used an ice cream scoop to get them sized.
-They’re about the size of golf balls.
-I ended up with 16 meatballs.
-That’s about 4 meatballs per person.
-Then it’s pan-frying them in the skillet until they are well browned.
+Meatballs: If you don’t feel like making meatballs from scratch, you can shortcut your way to this dish with some frozen Italian meatballs.
+But for those that wanna make it from scratch (and it makes a HUGE difference), use an ice cream scoop to get them similarly sized.
+One pound of beef ended up giving me about 16 meatballs so that’s about 4 meatballs per person.

-Remove any excess oil before you add in the marinara sauce.
-And for the marinara sauce there are also options.
-Go for a recipe that’s already a staple if you have one.
-Stick with a jarred one if that makes you happy.
-Or dress it up with some seasonings.
 I like to add some Worcestershire sauce, beef bouillon cubes, red pepper flakes and balance out the sourness of the marinara with a teeny tiny bit of sugar.
-If that sounds right up your alley, you can use this recipe as a general guideline on what to toss in there.
-I really should update that picture.
+If that sounds right up your alley, you can use this homemade marinara sauce recipe as a general guideline on what to toss in there.

-Add the meatballs one at a time and roll them around in the sauce to get them fully coated as you add them back to the skillet.
-Then simmer for a little to marry the flavors.
-You’ll want to reduce the heat around this stage because anything tomato sauce related means a huge mess.
+Simmering: Once you add the meatballs back into the pan, simmer for a little to marry the flavors.
+You’ll want to reduce the heat around this stage because tomato sauce on the stovetop over high heat will SPLATTER.
 Reducing it to a gentle simmer helps keep it contained.
-Wear an apron!
+If you have one, wear an apron!

-Once it’s done simmering, top with some mozzarella cheese.
+Cheese: Once it’s done simmering, top the meatballs with some mozzarella cheese.
 Add some Parmesan cheese too for good measure if you want.
-Now I don’t have any covers for my cast iron skillets so instead of covering it and melting the cheese that way, I’ll be broiling it for a few quick minutes to melt that layer of cheese.
-If you have a cover, go for it.
-If you want a nice browned cheesy layer, broil it!
+Then broiling it for a few quick minutes in the oven to melt that layer of cheese.
+It won’t take too long so keep your eye on it.

 And that’s that!
 Break out your baguettes or drain off your pasta.
 It’s eating time!